My PC is slow, so what should I do?

 • Select the "Use this device" option and choose the amount of storage space you want to allocate to ReadyBoost.
 It is recommended to use between 1 and 2 GB of space for optimal performance.

-Windows visual effects may look good, but they can slow down older PCs.
+The visual effects of Windows may look nice, but they can slow down older PCs.
 Disabling these effects can give your computer a facelift.

 To access the visual effects, you can use the Start menu search box, by typing performances and selecting Adjust the appearance and performance of Windows.